veracity/veracity-documentation/sections/identity/authentication/web-native.md

 To authenticate a user:
 1. Redirect the user to sign in to Veracity.
-2. After the user sucessfully authenticates, await the validation response from Veracity IDP.
+2. After the user successfully authenticates, await the validation response from Veracity IDP.
 3. Validate the response.
 4. Optionally, exchange an authorization code for an access token.
 5. Optionally, validate the access token.